-We began our breeding program in 1993 with linebred Emulous females that originated from three notable programs, Ankony Angus, the N Bar Ranch and the Tail N Ranch of Oklahoma.
+We began our cattle breeding program in 1993 with linebred Emulous females that originated from three notable programs, Ankony Angus, the N Bar Ranch and the Tail N Ranch of Oklahoma.
 Emulous cattle have been linebred for 75 years and are known for their real world performance, reproductive efficiency and carcass excellence.

 We chose to continue linebreeding these cattle for a variety of reasons but one of the strongest reasons for linebred cattle is they are more uniform and breed true.
 This is because linebreeding creates more homozygous gene pairs (identical alleles) and therefore significantly increases the ability of the animal to breed true.